I've seen a lot of confusion between these two options:

 Even if you read no further, this is the important message – Converting is your friend; assigning is almost always your foe.

 But what does it all mean?
 Well, it all boils down to this: digital images are made up of numbers, and numbers need context.
-When converting a profile, you honor the context, and change the color accurately; when assigning a profile, you ignore the context, and you get an unexpected result.
+When converting a profile, you honour the context, and change the colour accurately; when assigning a profile, you ignore the context, and you get an unexpected result.

 Consider this.
-I’m an Aussie, and we discuss distance in kilometers.
+I’m an Aussie, and we discuss distance in kilometres.
 Let’s say I’m visiting the USA, and a friendly local directs me to the nearest motel: "Drive eight miles and take a left – you can’t miss it!".
-What would happen if I simply travelled eight kilometers and turned left – I’d be lost, right?
-I can’t just turn eight miles into eight kilometers and expect to end up in the right place, can I?
-I have to do a bit of calculation to deduce that eight miles is almost thirteen kilometers … then I can find my motel.
+What would happen if I simply travelled eight kilometres and turned left – I’d be lost, right?
+I can’t just turn eight miles into eight kilometres and expect to end up in the right place, can I?
+I have to do a bit of calculation to deduce that eight miles is almost thirteen kilometres … then I can find my motel.

 I could suggest endless analogies for this … losing half a pound of weight is good – losing half a kilogram is better!
 It’s all about the unit, not just the number.

-If you assign a profile, it’s like replacing "miles" with “kilometers” and ending up in a different place.
-Assigning a profile keeps exactly the same 0-255 numbers, but changes the color space to which they belong.
+If you assign a profile, it’s like replacing "miles" with "kilometres" and ending up in a different place.
+Assigning a profile keeps exactly the same 0-255 numbers, but changes the colour space to which they belong.
 Result?
-A different color.
+A different colour.
 Not cool.
-(A variation of this occurs when you view your web images in a non-color-managed browser and see a difference.)
+(A variation of this occurs when you view your web images in a non-colour-managed browser and see a difference.)

-If you convert a profile, it’s like converting 8 miles to thirteen kilometers, and ending up safely at your destination.
-Converting a profile changes the numbers as well as the color space, to achieve the result you expect (apart from any channel clipping which may occur in the conversion).
+If you convert a profile, it’s like converting 8 miles to thirteen kilometres, and ending up safely at your destination.
+Converting a profile changes the numbers as well as the colour space, to achieve the result you expect (apart from any channel clipping which may occur in the conversion).